Intuit (NASDAQ:INTU) Updates Q3 2022 Earnings Guidance

-Intuit (NASDAQ:INTU – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $7.510-$7.570 for the period, compared to the Thomson Reuters consensus estimate of $7.170.
+Intuit (NASDAQ:INTU – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $7.510-$7.570 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.170.
 The company issued revenue guidance of $5.51 billion-$5.55 billion, compared to the consensus revenue estimate of $5.20 billion.

-Several research firms recently issued reports on INTU.
-JPMorgan Chase & Co. reduced their price target on shares of Intuit from $750.00 to $640.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
-Piper Sandler decreased their price target on shares of Intuit from $770.00 to $674.00 and set an overweight rating for the company in a research report on Friday, February 25th.
-Bank of America lowered their price objective on Intuit from $750.00 to $650.00 and set a buy rating for the company in a research report on Friday, February 25th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Intuit from $700.00 to $650.00 and set a buy rating on the stock in a research report on Friday, February 25th.
-Finally, Wolfe Research reduced their price objective on shares of Intuit from $790.00 to $600.00 and set an outperform rating for the company in a research report on Friday, February 25th.
-Three research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $624.45.
+Intuit (NASDAQ:INTU – Get Rating) last announced its earnings results on Thursday, February 24th.
+The software maker reported $0.67 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.93 by ($0.26).
+Intuit had a return on equity of 20.37% and a net margin of 19.03%.
+The business had revenue of $2.67 billion for the quarter, compared to the consensus estimate of $2.72 billion.
+During the same period in the prior year, the business posted $0.16 earnings per share.
+The firm’s revenue for the quarter was up 69.6% compared to the same quarter last year.
+Analysts forecast that Intuit will post 8.15 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 18th.
-Stockholders of record on Monday, April 11th will be paid a $0.68 dividend.
-The ex-dividend date of this dividend is Friday, April 8th.
-This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.57%.
-Intuit’s payout ratio is presently 34.69%.
+INTU has been the topic of a number of recent analyst reports.
+Stifel Nicolaus decreased their price objective on shares of Intuit from $600.00 to $580.00 and set a buy rating on the stock in a research note on Monday.
+Citigroup initiated coverage on shares of Intuit in a research note on Tuesday, February 1st.
+They issued a buy rating and a $625.00 price objective on the stock.
+Wolfe Research cut their target price on shares of Intuit from $790.00 to $600.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
+Jefferies Financial Group cut their target price on shares of Intuit from $790.00 to $700.00 and set a buy rating on the stock in a research report on Friday, February 25th.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on shares of Intuit from $700.00 to $650.00 and set a buy rating on the stock in a research report on Friday, February 25th.
+Three analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $623.45.

-In related news, EVP Laura A. Fennell sold 59,286 shares of Intuit stock in a transaction that occurred on Wednesday, March 2nd.
-The shares were sold at an average price of $475.03, for a total value of $28,162,628.58.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, EVP James Alexander Chriss sold 368 shares of the stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $478.84, for a total value of $176,213.12.
+In related news, EVP Laura A. Fennell sold 59,286 shares of Intuit stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $475.03, for a total transaction of $28,162,628.58.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Laura A. Fennell sold 15,000 shares of Intuit stock in a transaction on Wednesday, January 5th.
+The stock was sold at an average price of $607.47, for a total transaction of $9,112,050.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 74,654 shares of company stock valued at $37,450,892 in the last 90 days.
-Corporate insiders own 3.27% of the company’s stock.
+In the last quarter, insiders have sold 74,654 shares of company stock worth $37,450,892.
+3.27% of the stock is owned by company insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Integrated Wealth Concepts LLC increased its holdings in Intuit by 3.9% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 1,460 shares of the software maker’s stock worth $939,000 after acquiring an additional 55 shares during the last quarter.
-EverSource Wealth Advisors LLC bought a new position in Intuit during the fourth quarter worth about $54,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Titleist Asset Management LTD. bought a new stake in Intuit in the fourth quarter valued at $255,000.
+Virtu Financial LLC bought a new stake in Intuit in the fourth quarter valued at $227,000.
+Boston Private Wealth LLC increased its position in shares of Intuit by 4.9% during the fourth quarter.
+Boston Private Wealth LLC now owns 4,738 shares of the software maker’s stock worth $3,047,000 after acquiring an additional 223 shares in the last quarter.
+Integrated Wealth Concepts LLC increased its position in shares of Intuit by 3.9% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 1,460 shares of the software maker’s stock worth $939,000 after acquiring an additional 55 shares in the last quarter.
+Finally, Glenmede Trust Co.
+NA increased its position in shares of Intuit by 0.8% during the fourth quarter.
 Glenmede Trust Co.
-NA boosted its position in Intuit by 0.8% during the fourth quarter.
-Glenmede Trust Co.
-NA now owns 17,913 shares of the software maker’s stock worth $11,521,000 after purchasing an additional 139 shares during the period.
-Boston Private Wealth LLC boosted its position in Intuit by 4.9% during the fourth quarter.
-Boston Private Wealth LLC now owns 4,738 shares of the software maker’s stock worth $3,047,000 after purchasing an additional 223 shares during the period.
-Finally, Penserra Capital Management LLC boosted its position in Intuit by 21.9% during the fourth quarter.
-Penserra Capital Management LLC now owns 1,245 shares of the software maker’s stock worth $800,000 after purchasing an additional 224 shares during the period.
-81.40% of the stock is currently owned by hedge funds and other institutional investors.
+NA now owns 17,913 shares of the software maker’s stock worth $11,521,000 after acquiring an additional 139 shares in the last quarter.
+81.40% of the stock is owned by hedge funds and other institutional investors.

 Intuit Company Profile (Get Rating)